Demographics of Albania

 Demographic features of the population of Albania include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects.
 The demography of Albania is monitored by the Institute of Statistics of Albania.
 The institute has performed demographic censuses since the 1920s.
 The latest census in Albania was performed in September 2023.

 Albania is a fairly ethnically and linguistically homogeneous country, with ethnic Albanians forming 91% of the total population in the country.
 The total population residing in Albania in September 2023 was 2,402,113 according to the most recent INSTAT census.
-The population pyramid shown in the infobox on this page does not reflect this population census with figures of the birth cohorts deflated, sometimes drastically, and the population pyramid deflated with no large outcrops at all, as the population numbers now are around half a million lower than the population pyramid shown.
-Page 16 in the latest Albanian population census shows the 2023 population pyramid overlaid on the population pyramid from the previous census.
-Click on the small number "1" after the population number in the infobox or at the end of the above first section for the Albanian 2023 census publication, which has the best depiction of the population pyramids, or look for the census population pyramids under External links, although the population pyramid under External links is chopped off at the top.
-(Written 19 April 2025).
-Also under external links click on population pyramids until 2100.

 The first official population statistic for Albania was the 1923 census, when the country had a total of 823,000 inhabitants.
-Previous censuses were carried out by the Ottoman Empire, which are not yet available.
+Previous censuses were carried out by the Ottoman Empire, but have not been made public.
 A shift in administrative borders in 1913 make comparison of various periods more complicated.
 Maddison from 2001, estimates that in Albania about 200,000 people lived up to the year 1600, and that the population grew to 300,000 by 1700, implying an annual average growth rate of 0.4% in that period.
 However, population growth accelerated from the declaration of independence in 1912 to 1944 to 0.7% per year.
-After the second World War, population increase policies pursued by the communist government and a large life expectancy fueled a 2.5% annual increase for the following 45 years.
-Albania consistently had the largest birth rate and one of the smallest death rates in Europe at the time.
-The growth strained economic resources during communism in a Malthusian fashion that led to the collapse of the regime and the emigration of about 20 to 25 percent of the population in the following two decades.
+After the Second World War, population growth policies pursued by the communist government and a large life expectancy fueled a 2.5% annual increase for the following 45 years.
+Albania consistently had the highest birth rate and one of the lowest death rates in Europe at the time.
+This prolonged growth strained economic resources in a Malthusian fashion, contributing to the collapse of the communist regime and the emigration of about 20 to 25 percent of the population in the following two decades.
 Albania experienced a demographic transition starting from 1960s, when crude birth rates began a slow decline, despite a government policy that called for a population increase.
 After the 1990s, the population showed an average decline of about 0.3% per year, caused by emigration.
 In the 2001 Census, the population declined to 3,023,000 from almost 3,300,000 million in 1990.